 - Get children involved in the creation of routines (morning, chores, bedtime).
 Then the routine chart becomes the boss.

 - Use ten words or less.
-One is best: Toys.
-Towels (that may have been left on the bathroom floor).
-Homework.
+One is best: Toys, Towels, Homework.
 (Sometimes these words need to be repeated several times.)

-- Get children involved in cooperation.
+- Encourage cooperation.
 Say, "I can't make you, but I really need your help."

 - No words: Use pantomime, charades, or notes.
-Try a hug to create closeness and trust—then do something else.
+A loving "nice try" look.

 - Non-verbal signals.
 These should be planned in advance with the child.
 An empty plate turned over at the dinner table as a reminder of chores that need to be completed before dinner; a sheet over the television as a reminder that homework needs to be done first or that things need to be picked up in the common areas of the house.